-The Judge certifies the result of the recount to the Returning Officer unless, within two days of the completion of the recount, the Judge receives a notice of appeal.
-When the Returning Officer receives the Judge's certificate, the Returning Officer declares the candidate having the largest number of votes to be elected.
+The judge certifies the result of the recount to the Returning Officer unless, within two days of the completion of the recount, the judge receives a notice of appeal.
+When the Returning Officer receives the judge's certificate, the Returning Officer declares the candidate having the largest number of votes to be elected.

-B. The Chief Electoral Officer's Recommendations for Conducting Recounts
+B. Chief Electoral Officer's recommendations for conducting recounts

-A recount of the ballots cast by electors in an electoral district is conducted under the Election Act according to the process decided by the presiding Judge.
+A recount of the ballots cast by electors in an electoral district is conducted under the Election Act according to the process decided by the presiding judge.

-If a recount is ordered, to assist with its fair and efficient conduct, the Chief Electoral Officer generally recommends that, if the application for the recount is granted, the Judge immediately direct:
+If a recount is ordered, to assist with its fair and efficient conduct, the Chief Electoral Officer generally recommends that, if the application for the recount is granted, the judge immediately direct:

 - 1. The Returning Officer to secure and equip a suitable and convenient location for the recount in or near the electoral district in coordination with the clerk of the court. - 2.
 The sealed envelopes containing write-in ballots for the electoral district, which were received by the Chief Electoral Officer and are in his custody, be delivered into the custody of the Returning Officer for the purposes of the recount. - 3.
-The Returning Officer to retain and equip a sufficient number of persons as Recount Officials to assist the Judge with: - a. organizing, sorting, and tracking the sealed envelopes containing all the ballots for the electoral district;

-- b. opening the sealed envelopes containing ballots; - c. manually counting the ballots in the presence of scrutineers; - d. sorting, tracking, and recording the ballots that scrutineers identify as being in dispute; and, - e. completing the recount by re-sealing all ballots in the proper envelopes.
+The Returning Officer to retain and equip enough persons as Recount Officials to assist the judge with: - a.
+Organizing, sorting, and tracking the sealed envelopes containing all the ballots for the electoral district. - b.
+Opening the sealed envelopes containing ballots. - c.
+Manually counting the ballots in the presence of scrutineers. - d.
+Sorting, tracking, and recording the ballots that scrutineers identify as being in dispute. - e.
+Completing the recount by re-sealing all ballots in the proper envelopes.

-In respect of this recommendation, the Chief Electoral Officer suggests that no fewer than 30 Counting Teams, each composed of two officials retained by the Returning Officer, be established to assist with the manual count of all ballots.
+In respect of this recommendation, the Chief Electoral Officer suggests that no fewer than 20 counting teams, each composed of two officials retained by the Returning Officer, be established to assist with the manual count of all ballots.
 This will ensure that the counting of ballots can be completed in one, or at most, two days.

-4. The clerk of the court notify each candidate that he or she may be present and have up to 30 scrutineers present, one to observe each Counting Team and make objections, and one or two Chief Scrutineers.
+4. The clerk of the court notifies each candidate that he or she may be present and have up to 20 scrutineers present, one to observe each counting team and make objections, and one or two Chief Scrutineers.

-The Chief Electoral Officer, at the hearing of the application for a recount, through his counsel may also request permission from the Judge:
+The Chief Electoral Officer, at the hearing of the application for a recount, through his counsel may also request permission from the judge:

 - 1. To have counsel attend the recount to represent the Returning Officer, Election Clerk, and the Chief Electoral Officer. - 2.
-To personally attend the recount, or to have the Deputy Chief Electoral Officer or other member of his headquarters senior staff present to offer administrative and procedural support to the Judge. - 3.
-To make available support staff from his headquarters staff to serve as the: - a.
-Disputed Ballots Officer: to assist the Judge in organizing, sorting, and tracking disputed ballots; and, - b.
-Official Results Recorder: to assist the Judge by data entering the results as they have been recorded for each candidate on the Ballot Recount Reconciliation Form, into the Official Recount Result electronic form.
+To personally attend the recount, or to have the Deputy Chief Electoral Officer or other member of his headquarters senior staff present to offer administrative and procedural support to the judge. - 3.
+To make available support staff from his headquarters staff to serve as the: - Disputed Ballots Officer: to assist the judge in organizing, sorting, and tracking disputed ballots - Official Results Recorder: to assist the judge by data entering the results as they have been recorded for each candidate on the Ballot Recount Reconciliation form, into the Official Recount Result electronic form.